Kevin-Tan25/CPSC210-Restaurant-Review/README.md

 - As a user, I want to be able to add to existing reviews of a restaurant, add a price, and rate it out of 5.

-- As a user, I want to be able to save or unsave a restaurant, removing or adding it to my list of favourite restaurants.

 - As a user, I want to be able to add and remove friends and monitor a list of my friends.

 - As a user, I want to be able to view all reviews that I have written.

 - As a user, I want to be able to receive restaurant recommendations: a list of top-rated or "unique" restaurants by my friends.

+- As a user, I want to view a list of my friends, and how many reviews they have written.